cosmos/ibc/spec/core/ics-032-multi-hop/README.md

 The spec for channel handshakes and packets remains the same.
 See [ICS 4](https://github.com/cosmos/ibc/tree/main/spec/core/ics-004-channel-and-packet-semantics).

+In terms of connection topology, a user would be able to determine a viable channel path from source -> destination using information from the [chain registry](https://github.com/cosmos/chain-registry).
+They can also independently verify this information via network queries.

 ### Multihop Relaying

 Relayers would deliver channel handshake and IBC packets as they currently do except that they are required to provide more proof of the channel path.
 Relayers would scan packet events for the connectionHops field and determine if the packet is multi-hop by checking the number of hops in the field.
 If the number of hops is greater than one then the packet is a multi-hop packet and will need extra proof data.